PranavMotarwar/zipstream-ai/paper.md

 ## Acknowledgements

-This project was developed by Pranav Motarwar and Rudra Patil as part of their applied machine learning research work.
+This project was developed by Pranav Motarwar, Rudra Patil and Ashutosh Lembhe as part of their applied machine learning research work.
 The tool reflects an independent effort to streamline LLM-based interaction with compressed datasets.

 # References